rajathbrgowda/opencv-simpsons/README.md

 # Deep Computer Vision for "The Simpsons" Character Classification

 🚧 **Note**: This repository is actively being updated with new findings and optimizations.
-Stay tuned!
+Push git repo from remote repository pending!

 ## Overview
 This project delves into deep computer vision techniques to classify characters from the renowned TV series, "The Simpsons".
 Leveraging a vast dataset of "The Simpsons" images and implementing advanced preprocessing methods via OpenCV, this project strives for optimal recognition capabilities.